 Most NYC residents diagnosed with a tick-borne disease are infected when visiting grassy, wooded areas in upstate New York, Long Island, and surrounding states.
 However, several types of ticks have been found in New York City.
 Some of them have tested positive for the germs that cause Lyme disease and other tick-borne diseases.

 A range of factors influence tick populations, including weather and available food for hosts, such as acorns for mice.
 Climate change is leading to warmer average temperatures resulting in longer warm seasons.
-Earlier spring, hotter summers and shorter, milder winters provide conditions that influence the number of ticks and where they are found.
+Earlier springs, hotter summers and shorter, milder winters provide conditions that influence the number of ticks and where they are found.
 More ticks in more areas, may lead to more people and animals being bitten and infected with a tick-borne disease.

 View an interactive map of U.S. counties that have reported infected ticks.